Let a local tour expert organize a day cruise and swim in the clear sea waters of the Saronic gulf islands near Athens.

 * 16:00 – Return to Kalampaka.
 Stop at a local restaurant for a light meal (not included in the price).

 * 17:00 – The train departs from Kalampaka and arrives in Athens (LARISA station) at +/- 21:30

-Last minute bookings are difficult.
-Plan in advance and get the best seats in the train.
+Last-minute bookings are difficult.
+Plan in advance and get the best seats on the train.

 KSL13, Level 6 Contributor, TripAdvisor member since 2005, From USA Kosta is an all service travel agent

 I booked a tour to Meteora via train with Astoria travel at a significant discount from other agencies.
 Kosta also picked us up from the cruise port and took us to our Airbnb.
 He also gave us lots of advice about life in Greece.
 He knows so much!
 And he truly loves his job and he is proud of his country.
 I hope that lots of people use his services!
 I did not feel that he was exploiting tourist dollars as most guys did.
 He is honest and reliable.

 Travelling to Meteora by train is a comfortable and efficient way.
 A smooth and scenic ride.